Bessie Love: Honors

 For her contributions to the motion picture industry, Love was honored with a star on the Hollywood Walk of Fame in 1960 at 6777 Hollywood Boulevard.

+Cinema

+In Damien Chazelle's 2022 film Babylon, fellow Academy Award nominee Margot Robbie wears overalls with nothing underneath, which pays homage to a famous photo of Love.

 Portraiture

-Portraits of Love are preserved in public and private collections, including those of the Smithsonian National Portrait Gallery in Washington, D.C. and the National Portrait Gallery in London.
+Portraits of Love are preserved in public and private collections, including those of the Smithsonian National Portrait Gallery in Washington, D.C., and the National Portrait Gallery in London.

 Cartoonist Alex Gard created a caricature of Love for Sardi's, the famed restaurant in Manhattan's Theater District.
 It is now part of the Billy Rose Theatre Division of the New York Public Library for the Performing Arts.
 A Vargas illustration of Love as a young woman appeared in Playboy – published in December 1978 when Love was 80 years old.

 Despite her demure public image, Love was photographed in the nude by James Abbe and Clarence Sinclair Bull, and in sheer fabric by Edwin Bower Hesser, who had also photographed Jean Harlow in a similar fashion.
 These images have been shown in exhibitions of these artists' work.